od-c0d3r/blockchain-ruby/README.md

 ## To do
 - Blockchain class
-  - Add auto id counter for adding block to the chain
+  - <strike> Add auto id counter for adding block to the chain </strike>
   - Verify blockchain (to prevent tampering)
 - Simple proof-of-work algorithm
 - Generate wallet (private/public key)